nestedsoftware/csrf/README.md

 The Chrome browser will not submit cookies via a cross-origin request by default.
 To support cross-origin cookie submission, the cookies must be marked with `SameSite=None` and `Secure` attributes.
 This basic demonstration does currently work in Firefox (version used for this example is 82.0.3), although Firefox is also apparently looking into implementing this restriction in the future.

-* To show that a normal form submission works: submit the form at `http://localhost:3000/form`
+* To show that a normal form submission works (and to create the session cookie the malicious site will attempt to hijack): submit the form at `http://localhost:3000/form`
 * Next, to show that an unprotected cross-origin submission works, go to `http://127.0.0.1:8000/submit_form_xorigin_no_csrf_protection.html` (note: cookies don't distinguish different ports on the same domain, so this trick prevents clobbering the original cookie produced by the legitimate interaction with localhost)
 * Now, to show that a csrf token will prevent the above attack, go to `http://127.0.0.1:8000/submit_form_xorigin_with_csrf_protection.html`